 Skanestas Investments Limited is not a public company and its shares are not publicly traded.
 The Company has a clearly defined and not complex internal organization; the Company is not large in terms of capital and number of employees.
-During the reporting period and as at the reporting date the Company was not involved in dealing with complex derivative instruments.
+During the reporting period and as at the reporting date the Company was not involved in dealing with complex speculative derivative instruments.

-Considering the nature, scale and complexity of operations that are expected in the future, the Company has developed a policy that establishes and applies processes and mechanisms that are most appropriate and effective in monitoring activities.
+Considering the nature, scale and complexity of operations, the Company has developed a policy that establishes and applies processes and mechanisms that are most appropriate and effective in monitoring activities.